 When most of us think about our version of a tropical paradise our vision always includes a few palms.
 These ancient tropical and subtropical plants are graceful symbols of warmer regions of the world.
-Unknown to most, palms are actually native to a wide range of climates including dry deserts, tropical beaches, swampy shorelines and shady rain forest undergrowth.
+Unknown to most, palms are actually native to a wide range of climates including dry deserts, tropical beaches, and swampy shorelines.
 There are over 3000 species of palms worldwide.
 As interiorscapers at Plantopia, we commonly use just about ten species.

 All palms have unique botanical features that set them apart from other plants.
 Most importantly, they have only one growing point which is at the apex or end of the stem/trunk.
 This apical bud is the “heart” of all palms.
 Its removal from injury or disease will kill that stem of the plant.
 In addition, palms do not possess distinct vascular tissues called xylem or phloem that transport food and water through most plants.
 Alternatively, Palms have a series of vascular bundles randomly scattered throughout the trunk tissue.
 Palms also lack the cambium cells that are necessary for lateral growth in trees.
 A seedling palm plant stem builds up a trunk cone to its full width before upward growth begins.

 Ask any Plantopia technician and they are bound to come up with other interesting factoids about palms including that palm flowers aren’t showy and the fruit are usually a small one-seeded berry.
 Blooming is a fairly rare event in the interiorscape, too.
 If your Kentia Palm should start to flower, your Plantopia interior plant maintenance professional will remove the bud to keep the energy going to the foliage.